How FICO Credit Scores Are Calculated

 Each of the three credit agencies has its own formula for building your credit score.
 The original FICO model was developed by Fair Isaac and Company.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
 While each of the models considers a range of data available in your credit report, all of the agencies use the following to calculate your score:

-- Credit History - How long have you had credit?
+- Credit History - How many years have you had credit?

 Not just for qualifying

-Curious about credit scores?
-Call us: (310) 373-7406.
+Curious about your credit score?
+Call us at (310) 373-7406.